z3y/Graphlit/README.md

 - Might lack some basic nodes
 - Lacks validation (Same nodes shouldn't be allowed to connect to both shader stages, etc)
 - Undo not fully implemented
+- Default textures sometimes dont apply in the preview
+- Not all inputs available in all transform spaces